 Types of Programs

-Whether your interest is philosophy, theology, or both, the Dominican School of Philosophy and Theology (DSPT) has a degree program that can be tailored to fulfill your interests and goals.
+Whether your interest is philosophy, theology, or both, we have a degree program that can be tailored to fit your interests and goals.

 GTU Common Master of Arts - This program emphasizes the ecumenical and interfaith dimensions of theological study, requiring coursework at several of the GTU member schools.
 Applicants interested in the GTU Common MA apply through t he GTU Admissions Office but choose to affiliate with the DSPT.
 This program requires 48 units (42 units of course work and 6 units of thesis writing) and can be completed in two years.
-See our GTU Common M.A. page for more details or for information about the differences between the GTU Common MA and DSPT's own MA (Theology) program, visit the Admissions Frequently Asked Questions page.
+For information about the differences between the GTU Common MA and DSPT's own MA (Theology) program, go to Frequently Asked Questions.

 Concurrent Master of Divinity / Master of Arts (Theology) - Students enrolled in the MDiv program may choose to enroll concurrently in the DSPT MA (Theology) program or the GTU Common MA program.
 This combined program allows students the opportunity to explore in greater depth a theological area of interest and the relationship between theology and ecclesial ministry.
 Normally, a student begins with the MDiv program and applies to the Master of Arts program in the fourth semester, but applicants may be considered for both programs from the beginning if desired.
 The Concurrent MDiv / MA (Theology) program requires a total of 109.5 units and can be completed in no less than four years.
 See our Concurrent Master of Divinity / Master of Arts (Theology) page for a more detailed program description.